 But this was still the Deep South during the Jim Crow Era.
 That was an inescapable reality.
-Months before the violence that erupted in Alexandria, the small town of Glenmora had already been declared “off limits” for black soldiers training at Camp Claiborne.
+Months before the violence erupted in Alexandria, the small town of Glenmora had already been declared “off limits” for black soldiers training at Camp Claiborne.
 While the federal government prepared young men to fight across both the Atlantic and the Pacific Oceans, for many black soldiers, hell began as soon as they wandered off-base.

 A century before it hosted the Louisiana Maneuvers, 69% of the population of Rapides Parish were enslaved African Americans.
 It was where Solomon Northup spent ten of his twelve years in captivity.
 For a time, the parish’s largest slave owner had been Meredith Calhoun, the man who allegedly inspired the notorious character Simon Legree in Harriet Beecher Stowe’s “Uncle Tom’s Cabin.”
 According to the 1860 Census, there were more slaves in Rapides Parish than any other parish in the state.
 Perhaps not surprisingly, it was also home to more landholders.